-Resource Category Alternative 1 No Action Alternative 2 (Proposed Action) - Purchase Property as per Real Estate Design Memorandum Socio-economics Implementation of the No Action Alternative would have no disproportionate impact to minority or low income populations, or children.
-Implementation of the Proposed Action would have no disproportionate impact to minority or low income populations, or children.
-Recreation Resources Implementation of No Action Alternative would have long-term, minor to moderate, adverse impacts on public recreation use at Beaver Implementation of the Proposed Action would have long-term, minor, beneficial impacts to public recreation use of Beaver Lake.
-Air Quality Implementation of the No Action Alternative would have no impacts on air quality.
-Implementation of the Proposed Action would result in long-term, minor benefits to air quality.
-Health & Safety The implementation of the No Action Alternative may have long- term, minor, adverse impacts on the health and safety at Beaver Lake.
-The implementation of the Proposed Action would have long-term, minor, benefits to the health and safety conditions at Beaver Lake.
-Hazardous, Toxic, and Radioactive Wastes Implementation of Alternative 1 would have the potential for future contamination of the private land parcels from spills or the storage of hazardous materials on the property.
-Implementation of the Proposed Action would result in long-term, significant benefits to the terrestrial and aquatic environment at Beaver Lake through the protection of the land parcels by placing them in federal ownership.
+Resource Category Alternative 1 No Action Alternative 2 (Proposed Action) - Purchase Property as per Real Estate Design Memorandum Health & Safety The implementation of the No Action Alternative would have no impact on health and safety at Beaver Lake.
+Implementation of Alternative 2 would have no impact on health and safety at Beaver Lake.
+Hazardous, Toxic, and Radioactive Wastes Implementation of the No Action Alternative would have the potential for future contamination of the private land parcels from spills or the storage of hazardous materials on the property.
+The acquisition of fee title would result in long-term, minor to moderate benefits to Beaver Lake through the protection of the land parcels by placing them in federal ownership.
+The acquisition of occasional flowage easements would have impacts similar to the No Action Alternative.
 Aesthetics Implementation of the No Action Alternative would have long-term, minor, positive and negative benefits to the aesthetics, depending on an individual's perspective.
-Implementation of the Proposed Action would have long-term, minor, positive and negative benefits to the aesthetics, depending on an individual's perspective.
+Implementation of the Proposed Action may have long-term, minor, positive impacts to the aesthetics surrounding Beaver Lake.